-One of the entry level jobs in an accounting department of every big corporation, accounts payable clerk may look rather boring.
-But it is the first step on your career ladder in the organization, and before you can become an accountant, and respond for more interesting duties in your job, you will spend your time completing payments and controlling expenses by receiving, processing, verifying, and reconciling invoices.
+One of the entry level jobs in an accounting department of every big corporation, accounts payable clerk may seem a rather boring role.
+But it is the first step on your career ladder in the organization, and before you can become an accountant, and take care of more interesting duties daily, you will spend your time completing payments and controlling expenses by receiving, processing, verifying, and reconciling invoices.

 Let’s have a look at some questions you will typically face in your interview for this position.
 Remember that it is a big corporation job, and except of technical questions (that relate to your actual work), you will deal mostly with some personal and behavioral questions (that test your personality, motivation, and attitude to work).
-Let’ start!
+Because they will teach you how to do everything else… Let’ start!

 Why do you want to work as an account payable clerk?

-Not a single person in the world dreams about having this job, and you should not try to convince the interviewers that you always wanted to process invoices in work… But you should show some enthusiasm in your answer.
+Not a single person in the world dreams about having this job, and you should not try to convince the interviewers that you always wanted to process invoices at work, and that you want to do it for the rest of your life… But you should show some enthusiasm in your answer.
 You can say that you want to become an accountant one day, and consider this a good first step of your professional career.

 Or you can say that you want to understand the functioning of the business, and hope to have different entry-level roles within their company in the next few years.
 Account payable clerk is one of them.